 For more information on our sleep apnea solutions, call Nashua Family Dentistry at 603-546-7460.

-People with apnea disorder stop breathing often during their sleep, as many as hundreds of times a night.
+People with sleep apnea disorder stop breathing often during their sleep, as many as hundreds of times a night.
 This is serious, as your brain and other parts of your body are deprived of oxygen.
-Medical experts believe as many as 18 million Americans suffer from sleep apnea.

 Because you don’t get restful sleep, untreated apnea affects your performance at work or at school.
-In addition to unwelcome drowsiness and moodiness, studies have linked sleep apnea to more serious health problems, such as:
+In addition to unwelcome drowsiness and moodiness, studies have linked the condition to more serious health problems, such as:

 - High blood pressure

 - Heart problems, such as irregular heartbeats and even heart attacks

-The two primary options for treating both snoring and sleep apnea are:
+The two primary options for treating both snoring and obstructive sleep apnea are:

 - A CPAP (continuous positive airway pressure) machine that works by increasing air pressure in your throat to keep your airway open.
 Many people find them difficult to wear because they obstruct part of your face and can be noisy.